styled-components/s-c.sh/README.md

 /css-prop   https://medium.com/styled-components/announcing-native-support-for-the-css-prop-in-styled-components-245ca5252feb
 ```

-Now `s-c.sh/medium` will redirect to the styled-components Medium publication, and `s-c.sh/css-prop` to the CSS prop announcement post! :tada:
+Now `s-c.sh/medium` will redirect to the styled-components Medium publication, and `s-c.sh/css-prop` to the CSS prop announcement post!

+:tada: :tada: :tada:

 ### From the command line

-To use the `netlify-shortener` CLI (which is not necessary!) you need to set up this repository locally:
+You can also use the `netlify-shortener` CLI locally to add new short links, which will make sure the `_redirects` file is in the right format.
+To do so, you need to set up this repository locally:

 1. Clone the repo with `git clone git@github.com:styled-components/s-c.sh`
 2. Install the dependencies with `npm install` (or `yarn`)